gundermanc/tools/README.md

 - vsconfig [instance]: Updates configuration timestamp on a specific VS.
 - vspath [instance]: Opens installation path on a specific VS.
 - vscmd [instance]: Launches developer command prompt for a specific VS.
+- vspatch [instance]: Selects an instance of VS as the target application for patching.

 ## ChangeLog
 - 3/18/2019 - Added many tools and README.